Swiss-Polar-Institute/data-management-guidance/content/file_organisation.md

 **Versioning:** this can be done using the date in the format YYYYMMDD.
 Placing the date at the start of the filename can be useful.
 If more granularity is useful, then version numbering such as v01_01, v01_02 can be used as well.
 Placing this at the end of the filename is useful, although if detailed versioning such as this is required, consider using a [versioning tool](#versions-of-files).

 Files and directories will most likely be listed in alphabetical order.
 Prefixes, such as numbers or letters, used to order them are not helpful if they do not mean anything.
-If using numbers for versioning, dates or in other meaningful ways, always use leading zeros, e.g. for sites that are numbered from one to ten, 01, 02, ..., 10 should be used.
+If using numbers for versioning, always use leading zeros, e.g. for sites that are numbered from one to ten, 01, 02, ..., 10 should be used.

 **Describe naming:** describe how files are named within a [README file](#readme.txt).